gatsbyjs/gatsby/docs/blog/2019-03-03-new-schema-customization/index.md

 }
 ```

-However this can break if we accidentally add invalid date as a birthday for a new node.
+However this can break if we accidentally add an invalid date as a birthday for a new node.

 ```json
 [